OpenZeppelin/ethernaut/README.md

 3. Rename and modify the contracts to KingFactory.sol and King.sol.
 4. Implement the desired instance and factory logic in solidity.
 See current levels and notes to understand how the game mechanics work.
 5. Add contracts/test/levels/King.test.js file.
 Use other tests files as reference to see how tests might work.
-6. Run `yarn run test` and once all tests pass, register the level in client/gamedata/gamedata.json.
+6. Run `yarn test:contracts` and once all tests pass, register the level in client/gamedata/gamedata.json.
 7. The level should now show up in the ui.
 To start the UI, set client/src/constants.js' ACTIVE_NETWORK to DEVELOPMENT and run npm start.
 8. Add a description markdown file, in this case client/src/gamedata/levels/king.md (make sure gamedata.json points to it).
 This content will now be displayed in the ui for the level.
 9. Verify that the level is playable and winnable via UI.
 It is common for levels to be beatable in some way in tests that doesn't work using the UI, so it is important to test it manually as well.